 During the industrial era, a vast network of tunnels and mines was dug deep underground, criss-crossing the Terres Rouges from end to end, on several levels, even crossing the border, to link factories and steel production sites.
 Today, access to these underground passages is closed.
 Trees and shrubs hide the entrances; nature has reclaimed its rights in this landscape shaped by humans.
 The mining infrastructure beneath our feet, which has become obsolete over time, is less and less visible, until it disappears from our imagination.

-For artist Serge Ecker, the ARBED tunnel embodies the rich and complex overlay of the region's industrial history and its transformation into the digital age.
-The different strata of history, sociology, ecology, and geology come together in the work Passages, which he created for Elektron's inaugural exhibition CYBER STRUCTURES: Material Realities - Digital Experiences.
+For artist Serge Ecker, the ARBED tunnel embodies the rich and complex superimposition of the region's industrial history and its transformation into the digital age.
+The different strata of history, sociology, ecology and geology come together in the work "Passages", which he created for Elektron's inaugural exhibition CYBER STRUCTURES: Material Realities – Digital Experiences.

 In collaboration with Bridderhaus.